-According to Chubb’s 2018 homeowner survey, 58% of homeowners will “definitely” or “probably” undergo a home renovation over the next 12 months, so as you’re looking to upgrade, how can you ensure you’re staying within budget and on schedule?
+According to a 2018 homeowner survey from insurer Chubb, 58% of homeowners will “definitely” or “probably” undergo a home renovation over the next 12 months, so as you’re looking to upgrade, how can you ensure you’re staying within budget and on schedule?

 The truth: Most renovations will cost more than you expect.
 It’s estimated that nearly half of home renovations go over budget.

 As in the case with Medley, opting for the “cheaper” contractor can quickly push homeowners over their renovation budgets.
 Contractors who are overbooked or not skilled enough for the work can protract schedules and produce shoddy work or even introduce new problems.
 The best way to solve the problem of the inadequate contractor is to thoroughly vet them on the front end.
 Take recommendations from friends and family and go see the work that the contractor has produced before you let them take on any work.

 Other renovations exceed their budgets because homeowners simply want more than they can afford.

 “In my experience, prospective clients under-budget their projects by a factor of two or three, based upon what they have seen on TV, Googled on the web, or what a realtor told them,” says Stewart Davis, vice president and design manager at Austin-based design-build company CG&S. “In other words, to do the job right, it will take two or three times what most people expect.
 A good contractor or architect will kindly inform the buyer this fact right up front so that informed decisions can be made early.”